hashicorp/terraform-provider-azurerm/website/docs/r/cosmosdb_cassandra_cluster.html.markdown

 * `repair_enabled` - (Optional) Is the automatic repair enabled on the Cassandra Cluster?

 * `tags` - (Optional) A mapping of tags assigned to the resource.

 ---

-A `client_certificate` block supports the following:

-* `pem` - (Required) A list of TLS certificates that is used to authorize client connecting to the Cassandra Cluster.

----

-A `external_gossip_certificate` block supports the following:

-* `pem` - (Required) A list of TLS certificates that is used to authorize gossip from unmanaged Cassandra Data Center.

----

-A `external_seed_node` block supports the following:

-* `ip_address` - (Required) A list of IP Addresses of the seed nodes in unmanaged the Cassandra Data Center which will be added to the seed node lists of all managed nodes.

----